1 What is Auction Conveyancing

 This may seem unnecessary when you do not own the property, but it can prove crucial in helping you to avoid or make you aware of a costly problem before you buy.

-Our specialist team offer fixed prices from £200 plus VAT* to review the legal pack prior to purchasing a property, where the event is over seven days away.
+Our specialist team offer a fixed fee to review the legal pack prior to purchasing a property, where the event is over seven days away.
 Should the event be less than 7 days away please contact our experts for a quote.
 If you are successful on the day, we can complete your conveyancing for our standard fee.

 The Process of Auction Conveyancing